 Do I Need a Dehumidifier?

 A hygrometer is very useful to determine if a room has excessive moisture, but there are ways to do the check without relying on one.
 First, confirm if the air quality in your home feels stale, dry, and uncomfortable to breathe.
-Next, scent any unpleasant, musty odor that linger around the house.
+Next, scent any unpleasant, musty odor that lingers around the house.
 Lastly, spot any mold patches that are constantly growing on the wall, floor, and ceiling.
 If you check all three lists, a dehumidifier is urgently needed.

 Which Types of Dehumidifier Should I Go For?

 Go with a Mechanical/ refrigeration dehumidifier because it is the popular type with plenty of availability.
 It is arguably the most effective type on its moisture capturing ar normal temperature.
 A desiccant dehumidifier would also be a good option for the bedroom due to its silent operation.
 It is also very energy efficient at low temperatures and rarely freezes up.
 So if you are comparing many different models at this stage, focus on the points below instead.

 - Capacity (pints): In other words, it measures how much water can be removed in 24 hours.
 You will typically find dehumidifier in 30-pints, 50-pints, or 70-pints category.
 The higher the numbers, the faster and larger the room size a dehumidifier would be able to cover.

 - Wattage: The higher the wattage, the higher the power usage in a dehumidifier.
 A mini dehumidifier would only use 20 watts of power compared with a mid-range model that use 50 watts of energy.
 So rather than focus on a model with the least wattage consumption, go with the same category models in terms of dehumidifying.
 Remember, less power usage equals cheaper electricity bills.